Adolfo Rossi: Emigration inspector

 At the end of 1901, Rossi left journalism to take on a new role as a travelling inspector for the recently established General Commissariat of Emigration (Italian: Commissariato Generale dell'Emigrazione) at the time of the great Italian diaspora.
 "They told me that, with my travels to most parts of the world and my studies on our colonies, I would be an exceptionally well-suited emigration inspector," Rossi recounted.
 Before he was even officially employed, Rossi was tasked – on behalf of Foreign Minister Giulio Prinetti – with carrying out a mission to Brazil, following reports highlighting the poor conditions faced by Italian migrant workers on São Paulo's coffee plantations.
 Using his journalistic skills, he quickly undertook a pivotal investigation into the conditions faced by Italian migrants on the fazendas, travelling undercover, disguised as a peasant.

 Rossi's report painted a dramatic picture of the semi-slavery conditions based on the testimonies collected: women raped, men whipped, discipline that "makes the fazenda look like a colony of convicts under compulsory residence," disease, failure to pay wages or delays in payment, misery.
 In some parts of the report, it is almost impossible not to think that "something of the old slave system still lingered on in the fazendas."
 (Note: Brazil was the last nation in the Western world to abolish slavery on 13 May 1888.
-By that time it was already in decline and since the 1880s the country began to attract European immigrant labour instead.
+By then, it was already in decline, and since the 1880s, the country had begun to attract European immigrant labour instead.
 However, "Accustomed to commanding slaves, the landowner did not abandon his mentality, and only after many years did he begin to make some concessions in terms of discipline and the methods used to maintain it," according to historian Angelo Trento, adding that "Abuses were mainly in the form of widespread physical violence, which included the blatant use of the whip, as in the days of slavery.")
 His preliminary findings, finally published in the Bollettino dell'Emigrazione (Emigration Bulletin) in July 1902, triggered the passage of the Prinetti Decree in March 1902 – the first Italian law protecting migrants – forbidding subsidized immigration and withdrawing the permission given to Brazil for the free importation of Italians to the farms and plantations in that country.